2022 Limited Late Model Rules

 20F- 6.2 STARTER – Stock OEM type (full size or mini-starter) only.
 Must be in stock position and operate at all times.

-20F- 6.5 BATTERY – The battery must be located in an enclosed battery box, complete with a cover.
+20F- 6.5 BATTERY – One (1) 12-volt Gel or Glass Mat type battery with a minimum weight of 17 lbs must be used.
+The battery must be located in an enclosed battery box, complete with a cover.
 It may be installed under the hood area behind the front spindles, in the front firewall, or in front of the rear axle housing behind the rear firewall.
 The battery must be completely closed / sealed off on the driver side of the firewall.
 The battery box must be mounted between the frame rails and must not extend below the bottom of the frame rail.
 Any battery change that happens during competition must be installed in the battery box.
-One (1) 12-volt Gel or Glass Mat type battery with a minimum weight of 17lbs. is mandatory.

-20F- 6.7 ACCESSORIES – No onboard computers, automated electronics, recording devices or digital readout gauges of any kind are permitted.
+20F- 6.7 ACCESSORIES – Onboard computers, electronics, telemetry, or recording devices of any kind are not permitted.